By Atonement Licensing Advisory

 Weighing exit against renewal on a live ULA?
 Our advisors model all three paths with you.

 The buyers who exit cleanly start a year out.
 Certification is an evidence exercise, and evidence takes time to assemble across a large estate.
+Before the countdown starts, read the five clauses that set the rules of the count: the certification clause itself, territory, legal entity, cloud and hosting, and mergers and acquisitions.
+They decide what your count can include, and a count that ignores them is a count Oracle can reject.
+Section 6 covers them in detail.
 This is the countdown we run.

 The early months are the ones buyers skip and later regret.
 Building an independent inventory of every covered deployment across data centers, virtual clusters, and cloud accounts is slow work, and it often surfaces deployments nobody remembered.
 You want those surprises in month 11, when you can act on them, not in month one of the next contract, when Oracle finds them first.

 The certified number lives or dies on how cores are counted, and virtualization is where the largest errors hide.
-Oracle's published position is that soft partitioning, including standard VMware configurations, does not limit licensing.
+Oracle's published position, set out in its Partitioning Policy, is that soft partitioning, including standard VMware configurations, does not limit licensing.
 Under that view an entire vSphere cluster can be treated as licensable even when Oracle runs on a few hosts.
-During certification that can inflate your count far beyond actual use.
+During certification that can inflate your count far beyond actual use, and after certification it inflates the support bill that follows.

-The defense is to map exactly where covered products run, isolate Oracle workloads onto defined and evidenced clusters, and apply the processor core factor correctly to the hosts that genuinely run the software.
+The defense is to map exactly where covered products run, isolate Oracle workloads onto defined and evidenced clusters, and apply the Oracle Processor Core Factor Table correctly to the hosts that genuinely run the software.
 Where your architecture already isolates Oracle, document it before certification so the count reflects the contained footprint rather than the whole estate.

 The counting basis differs sharply by environment, and a single estate can contain all of them.
 The table below summarizes how the same physical hardware can produce very different counts depending on how Oracle treats it.